Timeline of the 2017 Pacific hurricane season

 The 2017 Pacific hurricane season was an event in the annual cycle of tropical cyclone formation, in which tropical cyclones form in the eastern Pacific Ocean.
 The season officially started on May 15 in the eastern Pacific—east of 140°W—and on June 1 in the central Pacific—between the International Date Line and 140°W—and ended on November 30.
 These dates typically cover the period of each year when most tropical cyclones form in the eastern Pacific basin.
 However, storm formation is possible at any time of the year, as illustrated in 2017 by the formation of the season's first named storm, Tropical Storm Adrian, on May 10.
 At the time, this was the earliest formation of a tropical storm on record in the basin.

-Four time zones are utilized in the basin: Central for storms east of 106°W, Mountain between 114.9°W and 106°W, Pacific between 140°W and 115°W, and Hawaii–Aleutian for storms between the International Date Line and 140°W. However, for convenience, all information is listed by Coordinated Universal Time (UTC) first with the respective local time included in parentheses.
-This timeline includes information that was not operationally released, meaning that data from post-storm reviews by the National Hurricane Center is included.
 This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.
+It includes information that was not released throughout the season, meaning that data from post-storm reviews by the National Hurricane Center, such as a storm that was not initially warned upon, has been included.

+The time stamp for each event is first stated using Coordinated Universal Time (UTC), the 24-hour clock where 00:00 = midnight UTC.
+The NHC uses both UTC and the time zone where the center of the tropical cyclone is currently located.
+The time zones utilized (east to west) are: Central, Mountain, Pacific and Hawaii.
+In this timeline, the respective area time is included in parentheses.
+Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (miles, or kilometers), following National Hurricane Center practice.
+Direct wind observations are rounded to the nearest whole number.
+Atmospheric pressures are listed to the nearest millibar and nearest hundredth of an inch of mercury.